Understanding Medicaid Planning

-At Vella, Carbone & Associates, LLP, we can help you preserve as much of your assets as possible and prepare you to qualify for Medicaid when the time comes.
+At Vella, Carbone & Vinson, LLP, we can help you preserve as much of your assets as possible and prepare you to qualify for Medicaid when the time comes.
 We represent numerous clients through the Medicaid planning and application processes.
 Our lawyers have decades of experience advising clients on the nuances of Medicaid eligibility and asset protection strategies.
 We can:

 - Advise you on the role of various asset protection vehicles

 - Help you select and implement the right Medicaid planning tools – for example, an irrevocable Medicaid planning trust and long-term gifting strategy

 - Defend your application in any necessary hearings

 Based in Delmar, we provide Medicaid planning services for clients throughout the Capital Region of New York.

 Start Planning For Your Future